-- one residential property complex in the East Flatbush neighborhood of Brooklyn consisting of 59 buildings; - two primarily commercial properties in downtown Brooklyn (one of which includes 36 residential apartment units); - one residential/retail rental property at 1955 1st Avenue in Manhattan; - one residential rental property at 107 Columbia Heights in the Brooklyn Heights neighborhood of Brooklyn; - one residential rental property at 10 West 65th Street in the Upper West Side neighborhood of Manhattan; and - one property at 1010 Pacific Street in the Prospect Heights neighborhood of Brooklyn, to be redeveloped as a residential rental building.
+- one residential property complex in the East Flatbush neighborhood of Brooklyn consisting of 59 buildings; - two primarily commercial properties in Downtown Brooklyn (one of which includes 36 residential apartment units); - one residential/retail rental property at 1955 1st Avenue in Manhattan; - one residential rental property at 107 Columbia Heights in the Brooklyn Heights neighborhood of Brooklyn; - one residential rental property at 10 West 65th Street in the Upper West Side neighborhood of Manhattan; - one property at 1010 Pacific Street in the Prospect Heights neighborhood of Brooklyn, to be redeveloped as a residential rental building. - the Dean Street property, to be redeveloped as a residential/retail rental building.